Jill Watson, Senior PRA Engineer

 Non-HCA: A classification for piping segments identified as non-High Consequence Area (non-HCA) are defined as a subset of MCAs.
 Due to the identification of recent incidents occurring in these non-HCA areas, PHSMA has extended integrity management requirements for some of the non-HCA pipe segments.

-Materials Verification: Due to the transfer of pipeline assets between operators during acquisitions and divestures, pipeline associated with the San Bruno event were operated despite having incomplete and unknown data.
+Materials Verification: Due to the transfer of pipeline assets between operators during acquisitions and divestures, pipelines associated with the San Bruno event were operated despite having incomplete and unknown data.
 PHMSA found this lack of pipe data to be was prevalent within the industry.
-To remedy this issue, PHMSA include a requirement to verify the pipeline material properties and attributes for pipelines located in some HCA locations.
+To remedy this issue, PHMSA includes a requirement to verify the pipeline material properties and attributes for pipelines located in some HCA locations.